 1. Injury Severity

-- Minor injuries (e.g., whiplash, sprains) typically result in smaller settlements
+- Minor injuries like sprains or bruising usually result in smaller settlements.

-- Permanent disabilities or disfigurement significantly increase claim value
+- Permanent disabilities or life-altering injuries can significantly increase the value of a case.

 2. Property Damage